 Hoteye nullified the volley with two fingers, twirling sharply on his feet in a half-circle.
 The earth exploded into life, sheltering the tall man behind a wall of mud.
-The projectiles imbedded into the wall with a dull 'thwack', but did much else.
+The projectiles embedded into the wall with a dull thwack, but did much else.
 With another sweep of his hand, the shelter parted around Hoteye like flowing water, breaking off into coin-sized pebbles and swarmed his clones.

 Naruto was immediately wary.

-Hoteye's earth magic was able to neutralise a barrage of chakra-enhanced projectiles, which could have torn through layers of concrete, quite handily.
+Hoteye's earth magic was able to neutralise a barrage of chakra-enhanced projectiles, which could have torn through layers of concrete.
 He had to be extra mindful not to be caught in his magic.

 At the fore, the lead clone spearheaded the attack.
 Holding an arm back, strands of blue energy started to coalesce in the palm of his hand.
 It wasn't long before his actions were mirrored by the rest as each clone now sported an identical swirling blue vortex in their hand.
 The clones bulldozed through the earth magic; the annoying replication gimmick rendered moot as the Rasengan ground the liquefied earth into oblivion.
 However, the sheer volume of the attack was able to stall their charge as the pebbles continued to dart around them, constantly aiming for their blind spot, to secure a vital hit.

 More than a few clones fell to the incredible onslaught.
 Still, his clones powered through.